ayablonskiy/parkeasy/README.md

 IF the Error message does not pop up in Xcode to Trust developer follow these instructions

-1. Setting on your iPhone
+1. Settinga on your iPhone
 2. General
 3. Device Management
 4. Then select your developer account and press trust developer